1929 All-Ireland Senior Football Championship final

 The 1929 All-Ireland Senior Football Championship final was the 42nd All-Ireland Final and the deciding match of the 1929 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Background

+This was the fourth of four consecutive appearances in the decider for Kildare.

 Match

+This year's final was played on 22 September.

 Summary

 Kerry won the final by three points, with a goal by Ned Sweeney.

 It was the third of three All-Ireland SFC titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin, also winner of three.